-The School of Continuing Studies administers the General Studies Degree Program, which extends to students the opportunity to pursue a college education, regardless of their work schedules, domestic responsibilities, or location.
-Students may fulfill degree requirements by taking on-campus courses, distance courses, or a combination of oncampus and distance courses.
+The School of Continuing Studies administers the General Studies Degree Program, which extends to students the opportunity to pursue a college education regardless of work schedules, domestic responsibilities, or location.
+Students may fulfill degree requirements by taking on-campus courses, distance courses, or a combination of both.